Health, safety and security

 Risk Assessment Foundation Training (RAFT)

 A web-based training module is available for all staff to complete.
-The Staff Development web pages contain information for those who need to take the RAFT course because they are required to conduct risk assessments.
-This includes line managers (and those who supervise students and practical classes), those in charge of areas, equipment, or processes - and any persons to whom they delegate the task of risk assessment.
+The Staff Development web pages have information for those who need to take the RAFT course in order to conduct risk assessments.
+This includes line managers (and those who supervise students and practical classes), those in charge of areas, equipment, or processes - and anyone who is asked to carry out a risk assessment.

 Learning & Staff Development

-The College offers a broad range of schemes and programmes for the ongoing development of all members of staff.
-Full details can be found on the Learning & Development web pages.
+The College Learning & Development Centre offers a broad range of schemes and programmes for the ongoing development of all members of staff.

 |Technical Services||Danny Harvey||46324|